YolfTypo3/SavLibraryKickstarterExamples/sav_filter_selectors/Documentation/Changelog/Index.rst

 1.0.2    - Documentation updated.
 1.0.1    - The manual was updated tothe new documentation template (doc\_template
            1.2.5).
-         - The § sign used for localization was changed to $ to be coherent with the SAV Library Extension Generator.
+         - The ï¿½ sign used for localization was changed to $ to be coherent with the SAV Library Extension Generator.
 1.0.0    - 1st public release.
 =======  ===========================================================================